-One thing we didn’t get to this weekend was the Farmer’s Market (and actually, it’s been a hot minute since I last went!) but in case you did, and have a bunch of veggies to use up this week, you’ve got to give this Summer Vegetable Gratin side dish a try this week!
+We didn’t get a change to visit our local Farmer’s Market this weekend, but in case YOU did, and have a bunch of veggies to use up, you’ve got to put this Summer Vegetable Gratin on the menu for this week!

 Fresh garden finds including zucchini, yellow squash and tomatoes are layered on a bed of sauteed shallots spiked with garlic and herbs then baked before being blanketed with freshly grated parmesan cheese.
 This side dish is simple and timeless.
 You will be making it every summer for years to come!

 Start by sauteing 4 shallots or 2 small sweet onions in 2 Tablespoons extra virgin olive oil over medium heat until tender, 5-7 minutes.
 Next add 4 minced garlic cloves then saute for 1 more minute, and then stir in 1/4 cup chopped fresh basil and 2 teaspoons chopped fresh thyme.

 Transfer the mixture to a nonstick sprayed baking dish.
 I used an 11×7″ but I think you could get away with an 8×8″ too!

 Next toss 2 medium yellow squash and 1 zucchini, that have been sliced 1/4″ thick, with a drizzle of extra virgin olive oil, salt, and pepper, until everything is well coated.

 Then, layer at an angle in rows!
 Joining the party is 5-6 Roma tomatoes or 4-5 vine-ripened tomatoes sliced 3/4″ thick.
 The Roma tomatoes at my grocery store were not looking their best when I went to photograph this recipe, so I subbed in small vine-ripened, but Roma’s are very, very good in here.
 So are vine-ripened though so just pick what looks good to you!